Daniel Anthony (actor)

-Daniel Anthony (born 4 October 1987) is an English actor.
-He is known for his regular roles as Clyde Langer in the Doctor Who spin-off series The Sarah Jane Adventures (2007–2011) as Jamie Collier in the medical drama Casualty (2013–2014) and as Horace the frog in Guess with Jess.
+Daniel Anthony is an English actor.
+He is known for his regular roles as Clyde Langer in the Doctor Who spin-off series The Sarah Jane Adventures (2007–2011) as Jamie Collier in the medical drama Casualty (2013–2014) and as the voice of Horace the frog in Guess with Jess (2009–2010).

 Early life and inspiration

-Anthony was born on 4 October 1987 in Quinton, Birmingham.
-He was a shy and socially awkward boy, so his mother sent him to a drama club in South London to bring him out of himself.
+Anthony was a shy and socially awkward boy, so his mother sent him to a drama club in South London to bring him out of himself.
 He fell in love with acting and was noticed and signed up by the talent agency that owned the club.

 Anthony cites Will Smith's performance in the sitcom The Fresh Prince of Bel-Air (1990–1996) as his early inspiration for acting.

 Career

 He started his career as a child actor, appearing in several West End musicals, including the original production of The Lion King (1999) as young Simba, and Sam Mendes's revival of Oliver!
 (1994) at the London Palladium.
 On stage, he has also played Curtis Younger in the Young Vic's A Raisin in the Sun (2001) and Pip in Moby-Dick (2006).
 In 2003, he voiced Will Parry in the BBC Radio 4 production of the His Dark Materials trilogy.

 His early television roles include JJ in EastEnders (2004), Lex Keavey in Doctors (2006), and Danny in As the Bell Rings (2007).
 For his performance in Doctors, he was nominated for a British Soap Award for Best Newcomer and longlisted for Villain of the Year.

 In 2008, he appeared as Kez in Dis/Connected, a BBC Three drama pilot about a young girl committing suicide and the impact it has on her friends.
 He then made a brief appearance as a thug in the ITV drama Demons (2009), and played Jack in the BBC musical film Rules of Love (2010) about a boy from the wrong side of town (Jake Roche) and an ambitious boarding school girl (Daisy Head).

 From 2013 to 2014, he was a regular in the medical drama Casualty, playing Jamie Collier, the nephew of already established character Jeff.
 He has described his character as "the calm one, the voice of reason".
 He then starred as Royston Peel in the crime drama Brotherhood (2016).
 In 2021, he joined the UK touring cast of Magic Goes Wrong in the role of Mickey.